fuzziqersoftware/resource_dasm/README.md

 The tools in this project are:
 - General tools
     - **resource_dasm**: a general utility for working with classic Mac OS resources.
 It can read resources from classic Mac OS resource forks, Mohawk archives, or HIRF/RMF/IREZ/HSB archives, and convert the resources to modern formats and/or export them verbatim.
-It can also create and modify resource forks, and can disassemble raw 68K or PowerPC machine code and PEFF executables.
+It can also create and modify resource forks, and can disassemble raw 68K, PowerPC, and i386 machine code and PEFF, DOL, REL, and PE executables.
     - **libresource_file**: a library implementing most of resource_dasm's functionality.
     - **m68kexec**: a 68K, PowerPC, and x86 CPU emulator and debugger.
     - **render_bits**: a raw data renderer, useful for figuring out embedded images or 2-D arrays in unknown file formats.